txase/errloggerchallenge/README.md

 var myError = new Error('something went terribly, horribly wrong...');
 ```

 Your module will need to modify the behavior of lines like the above to track all created Error objects.
 We don't care what is done with the Error objects after they are created.
-They could be thrown, disregarded and garbage collected, etc. but that is not pertinent to the mission.
+They could be thrown, disregarded and garbage collected, etc., but that is not pertinent to the mission.

 ##### How applications can end